Mitochondrial Uncoupling

 Click the image above or here to open this pathway in the Pathway Browser

 The proton conductance of UCP1 in brown adipose tissue is tightly controlled.
 It is strongly inhibited by physiological concentrations of purine nucleotides.
-This inhibition is overcome by fatty acids, which are released from intracellular triacylglycerol stores following adrenergic activation in response to cold or overfeeding.
+This inhibition is overcome by fatty acids released from intracellular triacylglycerol stores following adrenergic activation in response to cold or overfeeding.
 Other activators include superoxide, retinoic acid, the retinoid 4-[(E)-2-(5,6,7,8-tetrahydro-5,5,8,8-tetra-methyl-2-naphtalenyl)-1-propenyl]benzoic acid (TTNPB) and reactive alkenals, such as hydroxynonenal.

-A number of models have been proposed for the molecular mechanism by which fatty acids lead to increased proton conductance by UCP1 in brown adipose tissue mitochondria, and presumably by the other UCPs as well.
-These are the "fatty acid cycling" model and the "proton buffering" model.
+Several models have been proposed for the molecular mechanism by which fatty acids lead to increased proton conductance by UCP1 in brown adipose tissue mitochondria and presumably by the other UCPs.
+We have depicted the most likely model, the "fatty acid cycling" model, in this pathway .

-Studies of mouse models and of cultured human cells have suggested that oleoyl-phenylalanine, synthesized by extracellular PM20D1, may play a role in uncoupling independent of the action of UCPs (Long et al. 2016).
+Studies of mouse models and cultured human cells have suggested that oleoyl-phenylalanine, synthesized by extracellular PM20D1, may play a role in uncoupling independent of the action of UCPs (Long et al., 2016).
 Its synthesis and hydrolysis are annotated here.

 Literature References